thumulakaru/Unit-4-project/README.md

 ### Initialising Database and Inserting Dummy Data

 Throughout the development cycle inserting dummy data is an important part as it helps me(the developer) to get check if the functions are working properly by predicting an output.
-Thus, I initialised the database and added dummy data so that I would be able to predict certian outputs.
+Thus, I initialised the database and added dummy data so that I would be able to predict certain outputs.
 Here is the code for the inserting dummy data:
 ```.py
 from db_handler import database_handler as dbh